Homeland Union: Establishment, expansion, the first government and splits (1993–2000)

 It was founded in May 1993 by the right wing of the Reform Movement of Lithuania, led by Vytautas Landsbergis, who had led Lithuania to independence.
 His supporter, former Prime Minister of Lithuania Gediminas Vagnorius, became party Board's chairman.
 Some members of Sąjūdis coalition, but not Sąjūdis itself (e. g.
 Vilija Aleknaitė-Abramikienė), joined new party.
 The party was established by the model of then–ruling conservative parties' – United States Republican Party, United Kingdom Conservative Party and Moderate Party.

-In December 1993, party's youth wing, Young Conservative League, was formed.
+In December 1993, the party's youth wing, Young Conservative League, was formed.
 In February 1994, the Homeland Union formed its own parliamentary group in Seimas.
 Later that year, the Homeland Union established its branches in all of Lithuania.
 In the 1995 municipal election, in which the party stood for the first time, it got 28.76% of the vote and returned 428 councillors.
 In the 1996 national elections, it secured 31.3% of the vote and returned 70 deputies to the Seimas.
 After these elections, the party formed coalition government with the Lithuanian Christian Democratic Party (and received support from the Lithuanian Centre Union).

 After presidential election of 1997 and 1998, in which Vytautas Landsbergis came third, party's internal conflicts became pronounced.
 It led to the expulsion of Laima Liucija Andrikienė and Vidmantas Žiemelis from the party's board in late 1998 and their resignation from the party in 1999.

 In 1999, conflicts started between the President Valdas Adamkus and the Prime Minister Gediminas Vagnorius (who also was the party's Board chairman), that involved party's leader Vytautas Landsbergis.
 Crisis (and resignation of Vagnorius) sped up reorganisation of party structures.
 Most important of them was the merger of the Political Council and the Board, which produced centralized leadership.
 In 2000, Gediminas Vagnorius' supporters split and new party called the Union of Moderate Conservatives was formed.

 Yet another split was caused by the resignation of Rolandas Paksas (he replaced Gediminas Vagnorius as the Prime Minister and party's Board chairman), although most of the Rolandas Paksas' supporters moved to the Liberal Union of Lithuania in 1999 and 2000.
+In 2000 municipal elections, the party received just 8.8 per cent of the vote ant mayorships of Kaunas and other districts.